Principles

 Big claims should come with things you can inspect and measure.

-- Measure time‑to‑first‑ion and minutes saved in real study, product, and research workflows (opt‑in).
+• Measure time‑to‑first‑useful and minutes saved in real workflows (opt‑in).

-- Publish honest ranges instead of vanity charts or invented “X% better” numbers.
+• Publish honest ranges instead of vanity charts.

-- Vote is a first‑class View for merges, dedupe, contradictions, and meta‑priority ballots.
+• Voting is a first‑class View for merges, dedupe, and priority decisions.

-- High‑risk changes (like policy corridors and goal weights) require stronger quorums and supermajorities.
+• High‑risk changes (like policy and safety) require stronger thresholds.

-- Founders keep narrow reserve powers for security, privacy, and legal obligations—with public explanations and sunset where possible.
+• Founders keep narrow reserve powers for security, privacy, and legal obligations—with public explanations where possible.

 3. Start on your device